andrevidela/dev-notes/docs/TASKS.md

   - [x] 3.9 Add a Scheme codegen (04.01.2022)

 ## 5 OpenGames things
-  - [x] 5.1 use mwc-prob to port to singletons
-      - NOTE: it didn't work because singletons cannot promote constrained constructors
-      - NOTE: Maybe worth porting the probability library without mwc-prob
-  - [x] 5.2 use mwc-prob to port to Idris
-      - NOTE: didn't work either
-      - NOTE: (09.12.2021) I don't remember what this is
   - [ ] 5.3 write an idris version
     - [x] 5.3.1 port the core opengames logic with lenses (07.11.2021)
     - [x] 5.3.2 port the parser (08.11.2021)